pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 <center><img src="/images/logo_pm2.png" name="logo pm2"/></center>

-Welcome to this PM2 Quick Start!
+Welcome to the PM2 Quick Start!
 Getting started with PM2 is straightforward, it is offered as a simple and intuitive CLI, installable via NPM.
-Just start your application with PM2 and your application is ready to handle a ton of traffic!
+Just start your application with PM2 to boost your application and to make it ready to handle a ton of traffic!

 ## Installation